 Not exactly a gold star performance, but you get the picture.

-The most important thing to consider when determining the best way to improve your call center’s AHT is to ensure that you don’t compromise customer service quality for the sake of expediency.
+The most important thing to consider when determining the best way to reduce your call center’s average handle time is to ensure that you don’t compromise customer service quality for the sake of expediency.

 The below actionable tips will help you improve your AHT without short-changing your customers or your call center agents.